 In short, here’s your answer:

-Yes, use Bootstrap: If you’re sticking to their grid, icons, and using many of their design elements, using Bootstrap can make the design/development process go a lot more quickly and smoothly.
+If you’re sticking to their grid, icons, and using many of their design elements, PSD to Bootstrap can make the design/development process go a lot more quickly and smoothly.

 Curious if Bootstrap is Right for Your Project?

 Send us an email with some screenshots of your design.
-We’d be happy to let you know.
+We’d be happy to help you decide.